alexharri/website/posts/webgl-gradients.md

 vec3 fg_color_2 = vec3(1.0, 1.0, 0.9);
 ```

-We can calculate both the background color and foreground color for the current pixel using the same $t$ value (calculated via the pixel's Y position):
+We can calculate both the background color and foreground color for the current pixel using the same $t$ value (calculated via the pixel's $y$ position):

 ```glsl
 float t = y / (CANVAS_HEIGHT - 1.0);